 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 There is a mains supply of electricity.
-The electric meter, fusebox and consumer unit are in the entrance vestibule.
+The electric meter is at the front door with the consumer unit in the first floor hallway cupboard.
 Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 There is a mains supply of water.
 The kitchen has a stainless steel sink unit.
-The shower room has a dated coloured w.c. and wash hand basin with a more modern shower cubicle.
+The cloakroom has a dated white w.c. and wash hand basin.
+The bathroom has a semi modern three piece white suite.
 There is no cold water storage tank required for this system.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is by means of an oil fired central heating system with radiators located in the majority of rooms linked by copper piping.
-The radiators have individual thermostatic controls with the main thermostat in the ground floor hallway and a programmer in the conservatory cupboard.
-The system is operated by means of a free-standing 'Worcester' central heating boiler at the rear.
-There is a plastic oil storage tank in the rear garden.
-The boiler also heats hot water with no hot water storage tank required.
+Space heating is by means of an oil fired central heating system with radiators located in the main apartments linked by copper piping.
+The majority of radiators have individual thermostatic controls.
+The system is operated by means of a free-standing 'Worcester Heatslave' central heating boiler, in the utility room, having an open flue and a built-in programmer.
+This heats the hot water with no hot water storage tank required.
+There is a plastic oil storage tank at the right hand side of the building.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is connected to the main sewer.
+Drainage is assumed to be connected to a septic tank.
+It was not located.